 In Mexico you’ll frequently hear “Al buen entendedor, pocas palabras” (few words for them who understand best), popular sayings like this one tend to condemn opening up to others.
 Being masculine means mostly to shut down and remaining distrustful, venting is seen as a trait of the weak/ feminine.
 “Masculine integrity runs the same risk when facing either benevolence or hostility.”
 Opening up can even be traced back to a female’s anatomy, a form of stigma that’s been going on for ages.
 Bad women are adventurous and resilient, while weak men are transparent and open.

-Everything Mexican culture ever came to know about a macho figure was about staying defensive and impervious, unaffected or “indifferent”.
+Everything Mexican culture came to know about a macho figure was about staying defensive and impervious, unaffected or “indifferent”.
 Mexican people have found virtue in this exactly, always trying to remain unbothered against adversity.
 Has Mexico always been inclined towards a pursuit for objectivity?
-This same culture that kept its people from opening up for so long.

 Then there’s also a thorough analysis of traditions, a Mexican is hedonistic, and loves to party.
 Partying means to escape, to follow no rules from the outside world and ignore the limitations and actions that’d be normally frowned upon.
 The same disregard a Mexican will feel while partying, in a poetic way, is used to face death.
 From phrases to attitudes a lot about this behavior spells we are not half as afraid of death as our European counterparts.